Ivar Mortensson-Egnund: Poet and supporter for Nynorsk

 In the 1870s, he was a friend and acquaintance of Moltke Moe, and through him met Arne Garborg.
 In 1877 when Garborg started the magazine "Fedraheimen" Mortensson became an employee.
-It was also Ivar who helped Hulda and Arne Garborg locate & rent a small cabin on the small farm "Kolbotnen", near the lake Savalen in Alvdal in 1887.
+It was also Ivar who helped Hulda and Arne Garborg locate & rent a small cabin on the small farm "Kolbotnen", near the lake Savalen in Alvdal Municipality in 1887.
 When Garborg moved there, Mortensson followed.
 At this time these friends had little money and Garborg styled Mortenssonn as “Ivar Matlaus” (Ivar Foodless).

 Mortensson-Egnund was also a poet, and in 1889 he published "Paa ymse gjerdom", followed by "Or duldo" in 1895.
 Later, he was best known for his setting the Draumkvedet (1905) and the Poetic Edda (1908) into modern Norwegian.

 Ivar Mortensson-Egnund is often mentioned as a sponsor of and influence on Olav Aukrust.
-After Aukrust had finished his three years of teacher’s education in Elverum in 1906 and moved to Folldal as a teacher, where he lived at Einabu the two years he was there.
+After Aukrust had finished his three years of teacher’s education in Elverum in 1906 and moved to Folldal Municipality as a teacher, where he lived at Einabu the two years he was there.
 Helge Groth wrote "Of all the Norwegian poets and authors, none more directly influenced Olav Aukrust than Ivar Mortensson-Egnund."

 Mortensson-Egnund had built a poet’s retreat on the top of the ridge in the direction of Egnund chapel, sitting on the ridge of an esker—a trace from the last ice age.
 Mortensson-Egnund worked there in the daytime during the summer, but used his farm Einabu for meals and lodging.

 He lived at the Einabu farm with the poet’s retreat up along Norwegian Highway 29, near the Einunna river bridge, for much of his life.
 The main building from the 1870s stands still as it did in his time.
 Along the road there is a bust of Ivar Mortensson-Egnund carved by Trygve Dammen bust; it was unveiled on the 100-anniversary of his birth in 1957.
 The North Østerdal museum includes a display covering his history.